 Nick grew up in Iowa where he obtained a bachelor’s degree from St. Ambrose University.
 He became interested in research by participating in an NSF funded research experience for undergraduates (REU) program at Colorado State University under Dr. Melissa Reynolds investigating toxin removal using iron metal organic frameworks (MOFs).
 In truth, he fell in love with the autumn like colors of inorganic chemistry!
 In the Zadrozny Group, Nick investigates the temperature dependency of cobalt-59 NMR signals by synthesizing and measuring coordination complexes.

-In-lab interests: Spectroscopy, magnetic resonances, and the awe-inspiring beauty of inorganic compounds
+In-Lab Interests: Spectroscopy, magnetic resonances, and the awe-inspiring beauty of inorganic compounds.

-Out-of-lab Interests: Cooking, hiking, and playing piano
+Out-of-Lab Interests: Cooking, hiking, and playing piano.

 Morgan Griffith (2nd year)